SupurCalvinHiggins/dbf/README.md

 ## System Requirements

 The code was tested on Linux with a V100 GPU.
-Performance might be poor if the GPU does not support AMP.
+Performance might be poor if the GPU does not have Tensor Cores.

 # Quick Start